jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 To create the interactive container and mount the config, use the provided [hdfs-cli.yaml file](./hdfs-cli.yaml)

+### Exercise 5 - Attach vscode to pod

+If you install the Kubernetes extension for Visual Studio Code then you can connect to the container using vscode.
+This will allow you to run commands and create files using vscode, but inside the container.
+You can read about it [here](https://code.visualstudio.com/docs/devcontainers/attach-container#_attach-to-a-container-in-a-kubernetes-cluster).

+Simply install the extension and click on the Kubernetes icon in the primary side bar.
+Then select the cluster you want to use, click on workloads, pods, and then right.click the pod you want to attach to and then click "Attach Visual Studio Code".
+This will open a new vscode window that is connected to the pod.

 ### Exercise 3 - Access txt data on HDFS from a Python client (Read and write)

 Now we want to access HDFS from a client.
 To do this we will create a Python client that can read and write to HDFS.